Divorce of Napoleon and Josephine

 Napoleon married the young Marie Louise of Austria, who finally gave him a son.

-Ironic is the fact that Napoleon II never ruled over France as his father would have wished and he died childless while in exile in Austria at the age of 21.
+Ironic is the fact that Napoleon II never ruled over France as his father would have wished.
+He died childless while in exile in Austria at the age of 21.

-The two children that Josephine had from her first marriage, however, provided descendants in many European royal families.
+The two children that Josephine had with her first husband provided descendants in many European royal families.

 Josephine’s daughter Hortense de Beauharnais married Louis, the brother of Napoleon I and became Queen of the Netherlands.
-And it was her son, Napoleon III, who would become the second Emperor of France!
+And it was Hortense's son, Napoleon III, who would become the second Emperor of France!

-Josephine’s son Eugene married Princess Augusta of Bavaria, and this happy couple had seven children, who all ended up in aristocratic and royal families around Europe.
+Josephine’s son Eugene married Princess Augusta of Bavaria.
+This happy couple had seven children, who all ended up in aristocratic and royal families around Europe.
 Eugene’s eldest daughter, named after Josephine by request of Napoleon I, married King Oscar I and became Queen Josephine of Sweden.

 After the major defeat in the battle of Leipzig Napoleon’s reign was almost over and he was exiled to Elba.
 On February 26, 1815 he manages to escape and return to France.
 This was the start of his hundred days, which ended with the battle of Waterloo on June 18, 1815.
 Now he was exiled to the other side of the world on the tiny Island of St. Helena.